project-fifo/docs/technical/api/vms.rst

     vms -> UUID -> edit

-    .. warning there are two examples for get requests since this endpoint can take different data and act differntly
+    .. warning there are two examples for get requests since this endpoint can take different data and act differently

    **Example request #1**: